TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-2.markdown

 As you see running the test now the patching works.
 What we did was to patch `logger.datetime.datetime` instead of `datetime.datetime.now`.
 Two things changed, thus, in our test.
 First, we are patching the module imported in the `logger.py` file and not the module provided globally by the Python interpreter.
 Second, we have to patch the whole module because this is what is imported by the `logger.py` file.
 If you try to patch `logger.datetime.datetime.now` you will find that it is still immutable.

 Another possible solution to this problem is to create a function that invokes the immutable object and returns its value.
 This last function can be easily patched, because it just uses the builtin objects and thus is not immutable.
 This solution, however, requires to change the source code to allow testing, which is far from being desirable.
 Obviously it is better to introduce a small change in the code and have it tested than to leave it untested, but whenever is possible I avoid solutions that introduce code which wouldn't be required without tests.

+## Final words

+In this second part of this small series on Python testing we reviewd the patching mechanism and run through some of its subleties.
+Patching is a really effective technique, and patch-based tests can be found in many different packages.
+Take your time to become confident with mocks and patching, since they will be one of your main tools while working with Python and any other object-oriented language.

+As always, I strongly recommend finding some time to read the [official documentation](https://docs.python.org/dev/library/unittest.mock.html) of the mock library.

+## Feedback

+Feel free to use [the blog Google+ page](https://plus.google.com/u/0/111444750762335924049) to comment the post.
+The [GitHub issues](http://github.com/TheDigitalCatOnline/thedigitalcatonline.github.com/issues) page is the best place to submit corrections